Are you living in a poorly maintained property?

 Get you the

-In many cases, no win, no fee housing disrepair claims can be made, meaning that if the action is not successful, you won’t have to pay a penny in legal fees.
+In most cases, we can take on your claim on a no win, no fee basis, meaning that if the claim is not successful, you won’t have to pay a penny in legal fees.

-Remember, tenants have rights too and you don’t have to suffer unnecessarily.
+As a tenant, you have rights and you don’t have to suffer unnecessarily.
 You are entitled to:

 - A structurally sound building that is safe to live in